argilla-io/distilabel/docs/sections/pipeline_samples/examples/fine_personas_social_network.md

         loader >> follower >> format_sft  # (4)
 ```

-1. We let
+1. We update the name of the step to keep track in the pipeline.

+2. The `generation` column from each LLM will be mapped to avoid them being overriden, as we are reusing the same task.

+3. As we have modified the output column from `SocialAI`, we redirect each one of the "follower_type" responses.

+4. Connect the loader to each one of the follower tasks and `format_sft` to obtain 3 different subsets.

+The outcome of this pipeline will be three specialized models, each fine-tuned to a unique `follower type` crafted by the `SocialAI` task.
+These models will generate SFT-formatted datasets, where each post is paired with its corresponding interaction data for a specific follower type.
+This setup enables seamless fine-tuning using your preferred framework, such as [TRL](https://huggingface.co/docs/trl/index), or any other training framework of your choice.

+## Script and final dataset

-All the pieces are in place for our script, the full pipeline can be seen here for reproducibility:
+All the pieces are in place for our script, the full pipeline can be seen here:

 ???
 Run